The purpose of this policy document is to set out procedures in the event of acomplaint from a person external to the Society.

 A complaint may be submitted in writing (by mail, fax or email) to the appropriate senior staff member or Board member.
 The person who receives the complaint will forward it to either the Executive Director or the Chairperson of the Board of Directors, if necessary.
 Contact information will be collected from the complainant and an approximate timeframe for response will be provided.

 Complaints will be handled as efficiently as possible.
 The person receiving the complaint will attempt to resolve it immediately.
-If this is not possible, the complaint will be given to the Executive Director or the Board President.
-A response will be provided in writing to the complainant clearly outlining the rationale for the decision.
+If this is not possible, the complaint will be given to the executive director or the Board President.
+A response will be provided in writing to the complainant clearly outlining the rationale for any decision.
+If the complaint requires escalation, it must be submitted in writing either by the complainant or by the staff member.
 Complainants may submit an appeal to the next level of supervision, and if still unsatisfied, may contact a relevant governing body external to the Society, such as the Canada Revenue Agency or Imagine Canada, if appropriate.

 Documenting the Complaint

 All complaints will be recorded and will include the contact information of the complainant, details of the complaint, who responded, resolution, and outcome.
-Complaints involving any financial or fundraising matters or staff will be reported to the Board of Directors annually.
+Complaints exposing the organization to liability, risk, or reputational harm will be reported to the Board of Directors annually.

 Complaints may be submitted by email to firstname.lastname@example.org in writing to:

 John Howard Society of Ontario

 342 Queen St. East

 or by fax to 416-408-2991.